CHELSEA FLOWER SHOW

 Day 3 - Monday, May 20:

-Optional before breakfast morning pleasure walk through Moreton-in-Marsh, followed with a full English breakfast at the hotel.
-After breakfast we’ll board our private bus, with our Cotswold local Blue Badge guide, for a special and exciting day visiting Barnsley House Gardens, and Prince Charles' The Royal Gardens at Highgrove where we'll have a private guided tour, afterwards have lunch at Highgrove's restaurant... and in the afternoon visiting an extraordinary beautiful private estate garden where we'll be special guests of the owner.
+Optional before breakfast morning pleasure walk through Burford, followed with a full English breakfast at the hotel.
+After breakfast we’ll board our private bus, with our Cotswold local Blue Badge guide, for a special and exciting day visiting Barnsley House Gardens and King Charles' The Royal Gardens at Highgrove where we'll have a private guided tour, afterwards have lunch at Highgrove's restaurant... and in the afternoon visiting an extraordinary beautiful private estate garden where we'll be special guests of the owner.

 Day 4 - Tuesday, May 21:

 Morning optional pleasure walk followed by a full English breakfast… then we are off to visit three renowned Cotswold gardens -- Sezincote House, Hidcote Manor Garden and Kiftsgate Court Gardens, plus visiting Cotswold historic golden stone market villages in route; i.e.: Chipping Campden.
 Mid-day we’ll have an English country lunch in Kiftsgate’s charming tearoom.
 In the afternoon we'll stop at Chipping Camden, the beautiful small market town with golden Cotswold stone buildings and market hall... and tour the stunning Cotswold countryside.

 Sezincote House & Gardens is a unique family-owned agriculture country estate set in the Gloucestershire countryside covering over 4,500 acres.
 The landscape has remained unchanged since the mid-19th century.
 The estate's 200-year old house, designed by Samuel Pepys Cockerell and built in 1805, resembles a Moghul Indian Palace.
 The garden has a series of spring-fed pools that connect downward to an island pool in the valley bottom before joining the River Evenlode.
 We'll have a private tour inside the house that is beautifully decorated and designed inside personally by John Fowler of Colfax & Fowler fame.
 Sezincote is a special treat to see!